erikfredner/cv/cv.md

 G.J.
 Pigott Scholars Program Fellow \hfill 2017-2018

 Stanford University Department of English Excellence in Teaching Award \hfill 2017

-## Writing

-### Dissertation

-_Averaging Americans: Literature, Statistics, and Inequality_ \hfill 2021\
-Committee: Gavin Jones, Mark Algee-Hewitt, Mark McGurl, Paula Moya

-### Articles

-"Counting on _The Norton Anthology of American Literature_" \hfill _forthcoming_ \
-_PMLA_.
-Co-authored with J.D.
-Porter

-"A Meaning Apart from its Indistinguishable Words" \hfill 2022 \
-_The Nathaniel Hawthorne Review_, Volume 48, Number 1

-“Hamlin Garland’s ‘Problem of Individual Life’” \hfill 2021 \
-_Nineteenth-Century Literature_, Volume 76, Issue 3

-“The Novel as Data” \hfill 2018 \
-Co-authored with Mark Algee-Hewitt and Hannah Walser\
-_The Cambridge Companion to the Novel_

-“Organizing Corpora at the Stanford Literary Lab." \hfill 2017 \
-Co-authored with David McClure, Mark Algee-Hewitt, Steele Douris, Hannah Walser\
-_Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing_

-### Reviews

-Andrew Piper, _Enumerations_ \hfill 2020 \
-_Studies in the Novel_, Volume 52, Number 2

 ## Teaching